unleashit/next-promise-cache/readme.md

 [![npm (scoped)](https://img.shields.io/npm/v/@unleashit/fetch-cache.svg)](https://www.npmjs.com/package/@unleashit/fetch-cache)
 [![npm bundle size](https://img.shields.io/bundlephobia/minzip/@unleashit/fetch-cache.svg)](https://bundlephobia.com/result?p=@unleashit/fetch-cache)

-Wasn't satisfied with the black boxed way of data fetching in the new [Next JS 13 app directory](https://nextjs.org/blog/next-13#new-app-directory-beta), so I made this.
-This is also a wrapper around [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch), but slightly higher level and with a bit more control and insight into what is being cached.
-It's also browser compatible.
+Wasn't satisfied with the black boxed and inconsistent way of data fetching in the new [Next JS 13 app directory](https://nextjs.org/blog/next-13#new-app-directory-beta), so I made this.
+This is an attempt to combine a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) wrapper similar to the one provided by Next.Js with other data fetching methods like raw DB queries or anything that returns a promise, into a single deduping/caching api.
+In addition, it is browser compatible and offers a bit more control and insight into what is being cached.

-> This is an experimental package.
-Yes, it does basically reinvent the wheel of Next's fetch deduping but with some new features.
+> This is an experimental package that is geared towards Next.JS and React server components (but not a requirement).
+Yes, it does in part reinvent the wheel of Next's fetch deduping, but it also allows for better consistency and adds some interesting features.
 There is a small caveat.
-If you use this with Next 13 RSCs and static rendering (the default), Next's patched fetch isn't prevented from also memoizing their values underneath this cache.
-This doesn't affect SSR (`no-store`, `force-dynamic`, etc.) and while it "feels" a bit ugly, it shouldn't have a negative effect on SSG or ISR.
-Ideally, they wouldn't have overwritten the native fetch, but it is what it is.
+If you use this with Next 13 RSCs, Next's patched fetch isn't prevented from also memoizing its values underneath this cache.
+While that may "feel" a bit ugly, it shouldn't have any measurable drawbacks and all of your Next options (including route segment configs) will be respected.
+Ideally they wouldn't have overwritten the native fetch, but it is what it is.

 # Features